What is Xanax?

 An overdose can result in death if it is combined with other substances, taken in excess, or unregulated by a medical professional.
 It is important to use it only as directed and to practice safe use.

-If you or someone you know has suffered an overdose there are a few routes of treatment medical professionals will seek.
+If you or someone you know is suffering from addiction, there are a few Xanax addiction treatment programs available.
 Most will be through supportive care by monitoring vitals, giving intravenous fluids, and breath support, if the case is severe enough.

-In very rare and severe occasions, doctors may choose to administer a Flumazenil injection.
+In very rare and severe occasions of Xanax overdose, doctors may choose to administer a Flumazenil injection.
 Flumazenil will reverse the effects of an overdose, but it is known to be somewhat controversial.
 The use of Flumazenil can result in seizures.
 The medication is best used as a last resort, such as when an individual is in a coma or suffering from other dire conditions.

 If a dose is taken within the past 1-2 hours, a doctor may choose to pump the stomach to expel the Xanax.